White House expands health accounts aimed at small firms

 The Obama administration had disallowed using the tax-free accounts for workers to buy their own individual health insurance, and the Trump administration reversed that.

 The money employers put in the accounts is tax-free to workers and tax-deductible for the company.
 Employees can’t put their own money into the accounts.
 Trump administration officials said the changes will bring more consumers into the individual health insurance market.
+Some employees might do the math and figure they’d come out ahead taking the money in the account and buying their own policies.

-Critics say HRAs could allow employers to come up with strategies for shifting workers with high health care costs off their company plans and into the market for individual policies.
+Some critics say HRAs could allow employers to come up with strategies for shifting workers with high health care costs off their company plans and into the market for individual policies, although the administration says it has acted to head that off.

+John Barkett, a regulatory expert with benefits consultant Willis Towers Watson said even if several million more customers sign up for individual health insurance plans, a large-scale exodus from employer-provided coverage seems unlikely.

+“This is a brand new option for employers considering the best way to provide health insurance for their employees,” he said.
+“We don’t yet know if employees are going to value this option, or if employees are going to say, ‘I’d rather my employer take care of (health insurance) and I don’t want to shop for it myself.'”

 The new accounts will start to become available next Jan.
 1.